zdoom-docs/stable/api-base-Array.md

    Removes the last item in the array, possibly destroying it.
 Returns `false` if there are no items in the array to begin with.

+- `Append`

+   Value-copies another array's contents and places them into this array at the end.

 - `Copy`